stephenh/bindgen/docs/examples.md

     public class HomePage extends AbstractPage {

       public Form form = new Form("Login");
-      // assigned by the framework
-      public Employee employee = null;
+      // assigned by the framework from the querystring public Employee employee = null;

       @Override